shidi1985/academic-kickstart/content/post/2022-IEEEPESGM-BestPaper/index.md

 +++
-title = "Our paper on Coordinated Frequency Control has been selected one of the Best papers by IEEE PES General Meeting 2022." date = 2022-05-16T00:00:00
+title = "Our paper on Coordinated Frequency Control has been selected as one of the Best papers by IEEE PES General Meeting 2022." date = 2022-05-16T00:00:00

 # List format.